When is Itchy Skin a Sign of Cancer?

 When to See a Doctor

-2 weeks persistent/generalized itch, unresponsive, with jaundice/weight loss/night sweats/fatigue.
+2 weeks of persistent/generalized itch, unresponsive, with jaundice/weight loss/night sweats/fatigue.
 Urgent: Breathing issues.

 Disclaimer: This provides general information on pruritus and rare cancer associations.
 Itching is almost always benign (dry skin, allergies).
 Not medical advice/diagnosis.
 Persistent symptoms require oncologist/dermatologist evaluation; self-diagnosis risks delays.